JamesKindon/jkindon.github.io/evolution/_posts/2024-07-18-the-evolution-of-citrix-machine-creation-services-with-microsoft-azure.md

 ### [Support for using host groups and Azure availability zones at the same time](https://docs.citrix.com/en-us/citrix-daas/install-configure/resource-location/azure-resource-manager.html#using-host-groups-and-azure-availability-zones-at-the-same-time)

-There is now a pre-flight check to assess whether the creation of a machine catalog will be successful based on the Azure availability zone specified in the custom property and the host group’s zone.
-Catalog creation fails if the availability zone custom property does not match the host group’s zone.
+There is now a pre-flight check to assess whether the creation of a machine catalog will be successful based on the Azure availability zone specified in the custom property and the host group's zone.
+Catalog creation fails if the availability zone custom property does not match the host group's zone.

 A host group is a resource that represents a collection of dedicated hosts.
 A dedicated host is a service that provides physical servers that host one or more virtual machines.
 Azure availability zones are physically separate locations within each Azure region that are tolerant to local failures.